mstiege/mstiege/README.md

 - 👀 I’m interested in history, economics, tech
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...idk yet :)
-- 📫 How to reach me on twitter at stiegerma
+- 📫 How to reach me: twitter at stiegerma

 <!---
 mstiege/mstiege is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.